Linus-Mussmaecher/mooeye/README.md

 ## Maintenance

-I am maintaining this project mostly for my own purposes.
-You may not actually want to use this, but hey, it's public.
-Bug fixes are not guaranteed and features ~~may be~~ are lacking, as they are most precisely what I wanted from a UI library, which may not neccessarily be what you want.
+I am maintaining this project mostly for my own purposes, and by myself.
+Updates may be far and in between, but Mooeye is in a very usable state right now.

 ## How to use